 Some traditionalist Buddhists see the interpretation as a departure: after all, isn't the goal of meditation to allow oneself to detach from the everyday world with its mind-chatter and worries and trivial minutiae?

 According to experts, Buddhism has always been engaged.
-In other words, one cannot overcome one's selfishness and attachments and still save all the sentient beings.
-Rather, it is through interacting and engaging with the world around us that we overcome our selfishness and attachments.
+In other words, one cannot overcome one's selfishness and attachments, still save all the sentient beings.
+It is through interacting and engaging with the world around us that we overcome our selfishness and attachments.